People often confuse brand with logos. Believing that awareness of their brand is somehow connected with the size of their logo. They’re wrong.

 If you accept this to be true you will realise that brand has more to do with the service or product you provide every day – and very little to do with your logo.
 Brand is about reputation, and reputation can be enhanced or destroyed by word-of-mouth.

-Don’t fall into the trap of thinking that including your logo on everything will somehow improve your brand.
+Don’t fall into the trap of thinking that including a big logo on everything will somehow improve your brand.

 3. There are exceptions to these rules